QuentinRa/blog.quentinra.dev/info/css/index.md

 * [joker selector](selector/joker.md) : like ``*`` and root
 * [state selector](selector/state.md) : checked, hover, ...

-**BEWARE**: sometimes you might write CSS, refresh and no changes.
+**BEWARE**: sometimes you might write CSS, refresh, and no changes.
 That's sometimes because you used the wrong selector or some error on your side, but it may also be your browser that cached the page.
-Refresh the cache using one of theses (the one working for you)
+Refresh the cache using one of (the one working for you)

 * CTRL+SHIFT+F5
 * CTRL+F5